Compiled on: 2025-10-22 — printable version

 EventHandler <|-d- Controller InputHandler <|-d- Controller }

-any entity which acts as both an EventHandler
+we call Controller any entity which acts as both an EventHandler and an InputHandler

 Insight: outputs are representations of the system state